dylanpthomas02/VRGame-Bball/README.md

 # VRGame-Bball

 # Description
-Basketball - 3 point contest game.
+Basketball - 3 point contest game in a neon-lit setting.
-All models designed by me in Blender 2.8
+All models designed by me in Blender 2.80.

 # Gameplay
 ![](bball.gif)